oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

-*Dense* and *hist* inference methods perform prediction in the same way: to solve the problem for each given query vector :math:`x_i`, the algorithm finds the leaf node in a tree in the forest that gives:
+*Dense* and *hist* inference methods perform prediction in the same way: to solve the problem for each given query vector :math:`x_i`, the algorithm does the following:

-- the label by that tree, for classification.
+-  For classification it finds the leaf node in a tree in the forest that gives the label by that tree.
 The forest chooses the label :math:`y` taking the majority of trees in the forest voting for that label.

-- the response by that tree as the mean of dependent variables, for regression.
+-  For regression it finds the leaf node in a tree in the forest that gives the response by that tree as the mean of dependent variables.
 The forest predicts the response as the mean of responses from trees.

 Additional Characteristics Calculated by the Decision Forest
 ------------------------------------------------------------